douglasichen/rubiks-cube-solver-rl/README.md

 - [ ] Implement 3x3x3 cube support
 - [ ] Add visualization of cube solving process
 - [ ] Implement model evaluation and testing scripts

-## License

-This project is open source and available under the MIT License.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.

-## Development Status

-This project is currently on the `feat/modularize` branch, which includes:
-- Modularized code structure
-- Pre-trained model checkpoints
-- Improved training configuration
-- Enhanced documentation

-## Acknowledgments

-This project is inspired by the classic Deep Q-Network paper and the challenge of applying reinforcement learning to combinatorial puzzles like the Rubik's cube.